 Sliding doors are ideal for spaces that don’t need extra room for the door to swing open onto the floor.

-Hinged and double hinged doors are great choices if you need to move things frequently.
+Hinged and double hinged doors are great choices if you need to move things in and out of your warehouse security cages frequently.

 Locks: Locks take security to the next level.
 You can choose from several types of locks to customize and maximize your security.
 Padlock lugs are a popular choice.
 They’re affordable and easy to use while still keeping the area secure.

 The Cylinder Lock Keyed is a great choice for maximizing your security because you need a code and key to get access.

 You can also choose an electronic locking device like a card reader or a keypad.
 Electronic devices help prevent people from making duplicate copies of physical keys.
 We recommend changing codes frequently.